warncke/babel-plugin-use-async/README.md

-This example demostrates how `"use async"` eliminates the ambiguity with `await` by requiring the `async` keyword to be used when calling `async function`s from regular functions.
+This example demostrates how `"use async"` eliminates the ambiguity with `await` by requiring the `async` keyword to be used when calling async functions from regular functions.

 ## Missing async on function declaration